On this page:

 Every FL course focuses on cross-cultural understanding through the mastery and employment of foreign language skills.

-Students must declare their intention to complete a specific Interdisciplinary Cluster at the same time that they apply for admission to their primary major.
+Students must declare their intention to complete a specific Discovery (or an appropriate minor or second major towards the Discovery requirement) at the same time that they apply for admission to their primary major.
 (See Curricular Element V: The Major.)

 *Each discipline is designated by a particular three- or four-letter subject code, such as "ART" or "ARTH."